github/docs/content/github/managing-subscriptions-and-notifications-on-github/configuring-notifications.md

 {% if currentVersion == "github-ae@latest" or currentVersion ver_gt "enterprise-server@2.20" %}
 #### Configuring notifications
 {% endif %}
-You can configure notifications for a repository on the repository page, or on your watching page.{% if currentVersion == "github-ae@latest" or currentVersion ver_gt "enterprise-server@2.20" %} You can choose to only receive notifications for releases in a repository, or ignore all notifications for a repository.{% endif %}{% if currentVersion == "free-pro-team@latest" %}
+You can configure notifications for a repository on the repository page, or on your watching page.{% if currentVersion == "github-ae@latest" or currentVersion ver_gt "enterprise-server@2.20" %} You can choose to only receive notifications for releases in a repository, or ignore all notifications for a repository.{% endif %}

+{% if currentVersion == "free-pro-team@latest" %}
 #### About custom notifications
 {% data reusables.notifications-v2.custom-notifications-beta %}
-You can customize notifications for a repository, for example, you can choose to only be notified when updates to one or more types of events (issues, pull request, releases, discussions) happen within a repository, or ignore all notifications for a repository.
+You can customize notifications for a repository.
+For example, you can choose to only be notified when updates to one or more types of events (issues, pull request, releases, security alerts, discussions) happen within a repository, or ignore all notifications for a repository.
 {% endif %} For more information, see "[Configuring your watch settings for an individual repository](#configuring-your-watch-settings-for-an-individual-repository)" below.

 #### Participating in conversations